STA 380 : Sec. 001

 Course Requirements:

-• Radical Walks: Throughout the session we will be visiting different labs and research facilites to inform our creative process.
+• Radical Walks: Throughout the session we will be visiting different labs and research facilities to inform our creative process.

 Reading Assignments and Lectures:

 Reading assignments will be comprised of articles, books and web pages.
-The assigned reading materials and guest lectures are designed to compliment the imaginative process and provide a context as well as inspiration for creative projects.
-Students are expected to have the readings completed before class and post a 1-2 paragraph response to the class blog on the days indicated on the schedule.
+The assigned reading materials and guest lectures are designed to complement the imaginative process and provide a context as well as inspiration for creative projects.
+Students are expected to have the readings and a corresponding 2-3 paragraph written reaction posted to D2L completed before class as indicated on the schedule.

 It is very important that students come to class prepared and participate to their fullest level of ability.
 Group critique and discussion is an essential tool for developing comprehensive artistic knowledge and vocabulary.
 Therefore, it is critical that students learn how to talk about their own art and the work of other artists.
 During critique and class discussion, strive to offer constructive feedback.
 Listen to the comments made by your peers and the instructor to evaluate the effectiveness of your work.
 It is important that you express ideas clearly, and have fun.
 Projects must be complete to be included in a critique.